 Quality improvement in the automotive industry

-Competition like in the Bundesliga: A leading global automotive manufacturer wanted to mobilize and accelerate its entire network of nine factories in terms of costs and quality.
+Competition like in the Bundesliga: A leading global automobile manufacturer wanted to mobilize and accelerate its entire network of nine factories in terms of costs and quality.
 With ROI-EFESO, the group established a completely new, soccer-inspired practice of competing for a championship lead.
 The project team thus dynamized rigid factory structures and work routines.

 Quality in production